theupdateframework/taps/candidate-tuf-versions.md

 to upgrade to a new version.
 This could include adding TAPs with breaking changes.
 When the repository upgrades, clients that use an older version of the TUF spec will no longer be able to safely parse metadata from the repository.
+However, repositories and clients may be managed by different people with different interests who may not be able to coordinate the upgrade to a new TUF version.
 To resolve this problem, clients will first need a way to determine whether their version of TUF spec is compatible with the version used by the repository.
 This is to ensure that clients always parse metadata according to the version